yarikoptic/mritogether.github.io/24m/programbook.md

 Much of the work toward open and reproducible science has been spearheaded by researchers working in the brain space.
 Newer MRI applications, such as body and hyperpolarized MRI are less well represented in the open MRI community.
 In this session, we will discuss how lessons learned from open and reproducible brain MRI can be adopted in other areas.

 ### Reproducibility crisis revisited: towards replicable and generalizable research
-Description: In the realm of MRI, particularly in neuroimaging, the reproducibility crisis has emerged as a pivotal challenge, casting significant doubts on the reliability of many scientific findings.
+In the realm of MRI, particularly in neuroimaging, the reproducibility crisis has emerged as a pivotal challenge, casting significant doubts on the reliability of many scientific findings.
 This session aims to delve deep into the critical issues surrounding replication failures in brain imaging studies and explore strategic pathways towards enhancing the robustness and validity of research outcomes.
 <br>

 ## Data and Code sharing